capitalone/locopy/README.rst

 In addition:

-- The library supports Python 3.5+
+- The library supports Python 3.6 to 3.8
 - DB Driver (Adapter) agnostic.
 Use your favourite driver that complies with `DB-API 2.0 <https://www.python.org/dev/peps/pep-0249/>`_
 - It provides functionality to download and upload data to S3 buckets, and internal stages (Snowflake)